Road Rage Accidents

 You may think that road rage is something that other people experience.
 The truth of the matter is: many of us are guilty of behaving aggressively while driving.

 - Have you driven over the speed limit because you were in a rush?
 Have you tried to beat a red light because you were late getting somewhere?

 - Have you ever honked, flashed your headlights, or tailgated another person driving in front of you because they are driving too slow?

 - Do you tend to honk your horn frequently?

 - Have you ever gestured or voiced an obscenity at another driver or otherwise communicated in anger toward another driver?

-I’m Ed Smith, a Sacramento personal injury lawyer.
-I am a firm believer that anyone who participates in road rage and injures someone else should pay for their actions.
-If you have suffered serious injuries as a result of road rage, or you have lost someone you love because another driver acted out in rage, I urge you to pick up the phone and call me today at (916) 921-6400 or toll free at (800) 404-5400 for free, friendly advice.
+Our injury attorneys at AutoAccident.com are firm believers that anyone who participates in road rage and injures someone else should pay for their actions.
+If you have suffered serious injuries due to road rage, or you have lost someone you love because another driver acted out in rage, we urge you to pick up the phone and call us today at 916.921.6400 or 800.404.5400 for free, friendly advice.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 8.31.21]